Lyra McKee: Career

 In 2011, McKee joined the staff of news aggregator Mediagazer, a sister site of technology news aggregator Techmeme.
 In 2014, she came to wider public attention with the publication of a blog post titled "Letter to my 14-year-old self" in which she described the challenges of growing up gay in Belfast; it was subsequently made into a short film.
 McKee's work as a journalist included a number of pieces that appeared in both domestic and international media.
 Among these were articles she wrote for Mosaic (republished by The Atlantic), The Belfast Telegraph, Private Eye and BuzzFeed News.
 In 2016 Forbes magazine named her as one of its "30 under 30 in media" because of her work as an investigative reporter.

 Publication of her first book, a non-fiction work titled Angels with Blue Faces, was imminent at the time of her death.
 It deals with the Provisional IRA killing of Belfast MP Robert Bradford.
 McKee sought crowdfunding to finance its publication, and it was scheduled for publication by Excalibur Press.
 She subsequently signed a two-book deal with Faber and Faber.
 At the time of her death, her second book, The Lost Boys, was scheduled for release by Faber in 2020, but remained unfinished.
 It concerns the disappearances of Thomas Spence and John Rodgers from Belfast's Falls Road in November 1974.
 Faber and Faber had compared the work to that of Anna Funder's Stasiland and Andy O'Hagan's The Missing.
+A collection of McKee's writing titled Lost, Found, Remembered was posthumously published in 2021.

 McKee wrote on the consequences of The Troubles.
 She notably wrote "Suicide of the Ceasefire Babies", an article on teenage suicides linked to the conflict.
 At the time of her death, McKee was researching unsolved killings during The Troubles in Northern Ireland of the late 20th century.
 In March 2019 Irish Times writer Martin Doyle featured McKee in his article "Best of Irish: 10 rising stars of Irish writing".

 She gave a TEDx talk, "How uncomfortable conversations can save lives", at TEDxStormont Women in 2017, about the 2016 Orlando nightclub shooting.
 In 2018, she became a trustee of Headliners, the charity that had helped her as a teenager to start her career in journalism.

 McKee was the partner of Sara Canning, a nurse at Altnagelvin Area Hospital, and had moved to Derry to be with her.
 After her death it was revealed that she had been planning to propose marriage to Canning, and had purchased an engagement ring.